-Spring is the time of new life and awakening on the Yellowstone Plateau.
+Spring (mid-April to mid-June) is the time of new life and awakening on the Yellowstone Plateau.
 Visiting Yellowstone in spring can be challenging in the earlier part of the season, though it holds its own unique beauty.

 Spring can remain cold and snowy even into May.
 As the snow melts, the park’s roads, trails, meadows and camping areas can be challenging to navigate thanks to a combination of snow, ice and mud.
 Spring in Yellowstone is also invigorating.